-In December 2015, we entered into a new majority-owned joint venture in Russia to accelerate our expansion in this country.
+During fiscal 2017, we acquired the remaining 40% interest in our now wholly-owned subsidiary, Guess Sud SAS ("Guess Sud"), which is based in France.
+During fiscal 2017, we also sold our minority interest equity holding in a privately-held boutique apparel company.
+During fiscal 2016, we entered into a majority-owned joint venture in Russia to accelerate our expansion in this country.
 During fiscal 2014, we entered into a majority-owned joint venture which oversees the development of our retail and wholesale channels in Brazil.
-During fiscal 2013, we entered into a majority-owned joint venture in Portugal with a licensee partner to further expand in this region and acquired a minority equity interest in a privately-held retail and wholesale apparel company with operations in Europe and the U.S. In fiscal 2010, we entered into majority-owned joint ventures in France and the Canary Islands with licensee partners to open new free standing retail stores in these regions.
+During fiscal 2013, we entered into a majority-owned joint venture in Portugal with a licensee partner to further expand in this region.
+In fiscal 2010, we entered into a majority-owned joint venture in the Canary Islands with licensee partners to open new free standing retail stores in this region.
 In 2006, we entered into a majority-owned joint venture to oversee the revitalization and expansion of our retail and wholesale channels in Mexico.